yannickoswald/ecoeconbook/intro_python/calculator.md

 This is more important than you think, as there are lots of multiplications throughout all of ecological economics.

-In brief, python as all the standard operations that you know since primary school
+In brief, python has all the standard operations that you know since primary school

 :::{admonition} Basic operations
 - addition +